-Profession of Faith
+Profession of Faith:

 PF1.
-Faith Foundations: Explain what is meant by a messianic worldview, the foundational experiences and notions of the divine for the Abrahamic religious traditions and any other locally appropriate religious tradition.
+Faith Foundations: Express the messianic worldview/ economy of salvation, the foundational experiences and notions of the divine for the Abrahamic religious traditions and any other locally appropriate religious tradition.

 PF2.
-Faith Seeking Understanding: Identify the major figures from the history, the meaning of discipleship, and the nature/role of community for the Abrahamic religious traditions and any other locally appropriate religious tradition.
+Faith Seeking Understanding: Explore key figures, the meaning of discipleship, and the nature/role of community for the Abrahamic religious traditions and any other locally appropriate religious tradition.

 PF3.
-Faith Lived: Distinguish the sense of self in relation to divine, the human person in relation to others and the human person in relationship with the world for the believers of the Abrahamic religious traditions, First Nations, Métis and Inuit Spiritualities and any other locally appropriate religious tradition.
+Faith Lived: Differentiate the sense of self in relation to divine, the human person in relation to others and the human person in relationship with the world for the believers of the Abrahamic religious traditions, First Nations, Métis and Inuit Spiritualities and any other locally appropriate religious tradition.

-Christian Moral Development
+Christian Moral Development:

 CM1.
-Foundations: Demonstrate an understanding of the moral authority(ies), the notions of freedom and justice (i.e., the Golden Rule) and the social and ecological responsibilities within the Abrahamic religious traditions and the First Nations, Métis and Inuit spiritualities.
+Foundations: Demonstrate the moral authority(ies), the notions of freedom and justice (i.e.,the Golden Rule) and the social and ecological responsibilities within the Abrahamic religious traditions and the First Nations, Métis and Inuit spiritualities.